PlaidCloud/docs/docs/source/plaidcloud/workspaces/index.rst

       *

 Description
 -----------

-Organizations and workspaces operate as a unit under PlaidCloud with workspaces as small specific subsets of organizations.
+Organizations and workspaces operate as a unit under PlaidCloud with workspaces as specific subsets of organizations.
 Having the ability to create multiple workspaces under a single organization makes creating and controlling the security access of teams simple and easy.

 Organizations serve as a foundation for PlaidCloud with many workspaces designed to help support unique needs.
-Using a multi-tenant workspace service, PlaidCloud allows for a flexible service and eliminates the need to perform technical configurations.The organization of PlaidCloud is designed to provide maximum collaboration flexibility while still planning for the many situations that require privacy and confidentiality.
+Using a multi-tenant workspace service, PlaidCloud allows for a flexible service and eliminates the need to perform technical configurations for setting up isolated workspace environments.
+The organization of PlaidCloud is designed to provide maximum collaboration flexibility while still planning for the many situations that require privacy and confidentiality.

-PlaidCloud's Organization tool makes managing small teams, large teams, and multinational organizations easy.
+PlaidCloud's Organization approach makes managing small teams, large teams, and multinational organizations easy.
 It allows you to easily integrate authentication and member management into existing systems or, if you choose to, manage them manually.
 This is done by using multiple tiers of access control which simultaneously minimizes the management overhead and keeps your data and activities compartmentalized.

-PlaidCloud's workspace tool aims to maximize collaboration, increase information access, and restricting access to private or confidential information.
+PlaidCloud's workspaces aim to maximize collaboration, increase information access, while restricting access to private or confidential information.

 PlaidCloud is broken down into the following levels of access control: